mendix/docs/content/howto/mindsphere/mindsphere-example-app.md

 ## 1 Introduction

 You can write Mendix apps which analyze data held in MindSphere, the open, cloud-based IoT operating system from Siemens.
-To help you build your app, the **Pump Asset Example** app is available in the Mendix App Store and can be used as the starting point for a new Mendix app.
+To help you build your app, the [MindSphere Pump Asset Example](https://appstore.home.mendix.com/link/app/108810/) app is available in the Mendix App Store and can be used as the starting point for a new Mendix app.

-**ADD APP STORE LINK ABOVE**

 This documentation provides more explanation of the MindSphere example app.
 Please note that this app is not production-ready.
 It is designed as an example of how you might begin to build a Mendix/MindSphere app.